bcambel/blog.bahadir.io/content/failed-entrepreneur.md

 - started working on other ideas and lost focus when business needed the most
 - should take the money when a beta user offered to pay
 - should have postpone opening company till we have a paying customer base.
+- should have asked money from people
+- rather than having a $400 Amazon EC2 instance, €30 p/m server was enough.

 Programming
 -------------